 The media used to store archives is up to the organization, and the decision usually hinges on its convenience, reliability and availability.
 Organizations have traditionally used magnetic tape due to its ability to store much more data than other media, but tape devices tend to be slower.
 Still, this media is still standard for some organizations that need a low-cost way to store large amounts of data in a small space.

 Attached network drives are also common, but this media is much more expensive.
 Network storage requires the real estate to host it and expensive hardware to secure and maintain it.
-But unlike most tape systems, network drives offer archive data that’s readily available should the organization or investigators ever need to access it.
+But unlike most tape systems, network drives offer secure data archives that are readily available should the organization or investigators ever need to access them.

 A third common option is cloud storage.
 Cloud storage has the advantages of availability and low costs, but the speed is dependent on the organization’s bandwidth and network speed.
 Many organizations have moved to cloud storage for its convenience and savings, but it’s still the responsibility of the organization to keep the data secure.

-The process of archiving data is often automated using software.
+Data archiving best practices typically recommends using software to automate the process.
 The features and capabilities offered by archiving software depend on the vendor, but most have standard features across every platform.
 An administrator configures the time, location, and data that must be archived, and the software does the rest.
 An archiving policy must be created to determine the rules behind moving data.
 Using archive policies, an administrator ensures that data moved to the storage location follows the right regulatory standards and requirements.

 In conjunction with other rules about archiving, a retention policy is also necessary.
 A retention policy determines the amount of time an archive stays available before the data can be overwritten or destroyed.
 Typically, a retention policy for backups is about 30 days, but archived data might be retained longer before it’s destroyed.
 Some organizations keep archived data for years before media is rotated or archives are deleted.
 For the most sensitive data, archives may never be overwritten or destroyed.
 Archiving and compliance standards could have a retention policy requirement, so organizations should ensure that this configuration does not violate any regulatory standards.